 Housing costs in Midway City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Midway City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Midway City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midway City is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Midway City who work in food service (11.57%), office and administrative support (8.66%), and management occupations (8.63%).

 Also of interest is that Midway City has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Midway City telecommute to their jobs.
-Overall, about 8.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Midway City does not have a public transit system used by locals to get to and from work.

-In terms of college education, Midway City is nearly on par with the US average for all cities of 21.84%: 19.41% of adults 25 and older in Midway City have a bachelor's degree or advanced degree.
+The percentage of adults in Midway City who are college-educated is close to the national average for all communities of 21.84%: 19.41% of the adults in Midway City have a bachelor's degree or advanced degree.

 The per capita income in Midway City in 2022 was $29,334, which is lower middle income relative to California and the nation.
 This equates to an annual income of $117,336 for a family of four.
 However, Midway City contains both very wealthy and poor people as well.